-"I am still trying to break the habit of apologizing for myself - even though I have little hesitation in asking
+I am still trying to break the habit of apologizing for myself - even though I have little hesitation in asking

-for help on projects - asking for myself brings out the old, 'Please excuse me.'"
+for help on projects - asking for myself brings out the old, 'Please excuse me'.

 Our early hopes and expectations - the belief that we can do anything - leave us at odds as we internalize resistance from society.
 Are we too

 to be seen.
 The photographs from 'Promise Land' blur the boundaries of what society expects from us and the loss of childhood innocence.